You've got questions? We've got answers!

 Absolutely!
 Volunteers play a key role in the success of Steubenville Toronto.
 More information is available here.

 Volunteers do not have to pay to help out at Steubenville Toronto.
 Volunteers are not required to stay on campus for the duration of the conference.
-However, if volunteers prefer to have overnight accommodations, a fee of $20 is required.
-Volunteers will be assigned accomodations once their payment has been received.
-Please contact us here for further information.
+If a volunteer requires accommodations, they are permitted to stay on campus at a cost of $20 per night.
+Please indicate your need for accommodations on your volunteer application.

 Volunteers will need to provide contact information for three references when filling out the volunteer application form.